fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 It is learning that not everyone can be trusted

+It is learning that we don't choose who we love.

 It is learning that opening one's heart cannot be done at a safe distance It is learning that opening one's heart is worth it